gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 >"Put your fingers on the left and right arrow keys.
 You'll press the left arrow if you see motion to the left and the right arrow if you see motion to the right.
 If you aren't sure, make your best guess."
 >For the left-handed: "You could press this ENTER key on the right side to preceed instead of space bar. "

 >"On the computer screen, you will see a black dot at first.
 When the black dot appear,  press the space bar to start the trial.
 Then you will see the patch.
-Make responses of left or right when the white dots appear.
+Make responses of left or right when the white dot appears.

->"Remember, accuracy is more important that speed.
+>"Remember, accuracy is more important than speed.
 Please take your time."

 >"This task takes about 1 min to complete.
-But to make sure that we get reliable results, there are 4 sections.
+But to get reliable results, there are 4 sections.
 You can take a short break between the sections."

 >"Do you have any questions right now?
 Okay.
 I will leave you in the room.
 Follow the instructions on the screen.
 Call me when you finished this part."

+- close the door for participants

 #### Contrast sensitivity task (Abramov et al.)

+- Open PsychoPy by clicking on the icon located on the desktop.
 ![PsychoPy_Logo](images/PsychoPy-1.PNG)
 - When PsychoPy opens, open the file for this experiment.
-    - From the `File` menu, select the `Open Recent...` command and select the `xxx.py` file.
+    - From the `File` menu, select the `Open Recent...` command and select the `motion-temporal-threshold.py` file.
 - When the file opens, run the experiment by pressing press the green (running person) button. ![PsychoPy_Run](images/PPrunningMan.png)
     - **Be careful not to type in the programming window.**
 - Experimenters need to fill in the participant ID and gender.